oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 If Holder Binding is desired, the HS-Disclosures JWT is signed by the Holder.
 If no Holder Binding is to be used, the `none` algorithm is used, i.e., the document is not signed.

+Whether to check the signature of the HS-Disclosures JWT is up to the Verifier's policy, based on the set of trust requirements such as trust frameworks it belongs to.
-As described in (#verifier-verification), a verified MUST NOT accept an HS-Disclosures JWT with `alg=none` or without a signature unless Holder Binding is not required.
+As described in (#verifier-verification), the Verifier MUST NOT accept HS-Disclosures JWTs using "none" algorithm, when the Verifier's policy requires a signed HS-Disclosures JWT.
 See also (#holder_binding_security).

 ## Example: Holder-Selected Disclosures JWT for Example 1